Ungu

-Ungu are known for their hit singles, such as "Demi Waktu", "Tercipta Untukku", "Andai Ku Tahu" and "Kekasih Gelapku".
+Ungu is known for their hit singles, such as "Demi Waktu", "Tercipta Untukku", "Andai Ku Tahu", and "Kekasih Gelapku".

 Ungu gained mainstream popularity in Malaysia around 2006 with the release of their single "Demi Waktu". followed by their third album Melayang (2006).

 In February 2016, Pasha was elected as Deputy Mayor of Palu, Central Sulawesi.
 However, Pasha is still a member of the band.
-The vocalist position will be filled by both Enda and Onci for a while during Pasha served as Deputy Mayor.
+The vocalist position is taken by both Enda and Onci while Pasha serves as Deputy Mayor.

 History

-Formation and early years (1996–1999)
+Formation and early years (1995–1999)

-The original band members were guitarist Ekky, bassist Makki, drummer Pasha Akbar Firmasnyah and vocalist Ariyo Wahab.
-In 1997 Ariyo Wahab left the band to be replaced by Michael Pattiradjawane, and in 1998 Pasha Akbar also left the band to be replaced by Richard Jerome.
+Before becoming Ungu, the initial formation of Glover consisted of guitarist Ekky, bassist Herry, drummer Pasha Akbar Firmasnyah and vocalist Ariyo Wahab.
+In 1996 Ariyo Wahab and Herry Surya left the band to be replaced by Michael Pattiradjawane and Makki Parikesit.
+The reason the name Glover is changed to Ungu.
+In 1997 Pasha Akbar also left the band to be replaced by Bambang Ari Nugroho.
+In 1998 Bambang Ari Nugroho also left the band to be replaced by Richard Jerome.
 In 1999 Pasha and Getz joined forces.
 Pasha entered to replace Michael, then in 2001 Enda and Rowman joined, Rowman replaced Richard.